 The following guitar lick is in the major blues scale and makes use of a technique we haven’t explored so far – the pre-bend.

 In the second bend in this lick, first, bend the note to the intended pitch (without making any sound) hit the note, and then bend it down.

 You may have noticed that string bending isn’t a technique you learn only once and you’re done.
-By varying how you bend, how far you bend, and the speed of the bend, among other things, you can create an infinite number of different sounds with this technique.
+By varying how you bend, how far you bend, and how fast you bend, among other things, you can create an infinite number of different sounds with this technique.

 Blues guitarists milk this technique to the full.
 It’s important you spend a lot of time practicing this guitar skill if you want to play this genre of music.

-The next lick in the minor pentatonic may be a bit tricky to execute at first.
+The next blues lick in the minor pentatonic may be a bit tricky to execute at first.

 Practice the bent notes in the triplets very slowly until you find the correct hand position.